Skip to content

 Ally: The child’s natural environment is my favourite OT tool.
 Embedding therapy strategies into the child’s naturalistic environments, such as school, home, and other everyday life contexts, enables us to provide functional supports that are authentic and help children develop essential life skills in ways that are most meaningful.
 This not only enhances the child's ability to engage in real-life situations but also promotes a collaborative and family-centred approach to therapy, ensuring that the child's progress extends beyond therapy sessions into their everyday life.

-To find out about occupational therapy services at CliniKids, click here.
+To find out about Occupational Therapy services at CliniKids, click here.

 Top photo: Ally Raphael, Marie Rodatz and Briohny Dempsey (no longer CliniKids).